lee-zhg/watson-chatbot-bank-advanced/README.md

 1. Select the `Skills` tab in the left navigation tab.

-1. Select `watson-burger` tile to open it.
+1. Select `watson-banking` tile to open it.

 1. Select `Dialog` in the left pane.